AlpineMapsOrg/cmake_scripts/docs/AddRepo.md

 - Fresh clones, same revision types, with submodules, one of the submodules is unavailable (verify this is rejected with an error).
 - On second run, with the same fixed-revision types (verify nothing is fetched, works offline).
 - On second run, with the same fixed-revision types, with submodules (verify nothing is fetched, works offline).
-- On second run, with the same fixed-revision types, with submodules, deliberately delete a submodule (verify it is fixed).
+- On second run, with the same fixed-revision types, with submodules, deliberately delete a submodule (verify either an error is produced because the repo is dirty, or it is fixed).
 - On second run, verify that a dirty repository is rejected with an error.
 - On second run, with a remote-tracking revision (verify the remote is fetched).
 - On second run, with a remote-tracking revision, offline fallback (works offline, verify there is no fatal error).